Head of Grants Office at Karolinska Institutet.

 University of Lund, Master of Science in Mathematic and Nature science 1989-1993

-Grants Office is part of the Researcher Support Office at the Karolinska Institutet university administration.
+Grants Office is part of the Faculty Office and International Relations at the Karolinska Institutet university administration.
 Our personnel represent a strong mix of capabilities within scientific research and administration, scientific writing, communication and knowledge within the domains of the European Union and other international and national funding bodies.

 Grants Office supports researchers at Karolinska Institutet with guidance and advice throughout the complete process of finding and applying for external research funding up until final closure of the project.